GabeScott/standard-works-vault/General Conference/2010 October - The Divine Gift of Gratitude.md

 # The Divine Gift of Gratitude

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2010 General Conference*

+>*A grateful heart … comes through expressing gratitude to our Heavenly Father for His blessings and to those around us for all that they bring into our lives.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2010/10/the-divine-gift-of-gratitude?lang=eng)